zimfw/git/README.md

   * `Gbd` detaches *HEAD* at the tip of the current or given branch.
   * `Gbl` lists branches and their commits.
   * `GbL` lists local and remote branches and their commits.
+  * `Gbn` lists branches that do not contain a given commit.
   * `Gbm` renames a branch.
   * `GbM` renames a branch even if the new branch name already exists.
   * `GbR` resets a branch even if the branch name already exists.